damola3/Web-App-DevOps-Project/README.md

     - Virtual Network: Allows for resources to share the same private network namespace
-        - Control Plane Subnet - Private address space for control nodes of AKS cluser
+        - Control Plane Subnet - Private address space for control nodes of AKS cluster
-        - Worker Node Subnet - Private address space for worker nodes of AKS cluser
+        - Worker Node Subnet - Private address space for worker nodes of AKS cluster

 - **AKS Module:**
     - Resource Group: - Refers to Resource Group created in earlier modules

     - AKS: Azure Kubernetes Cluster
+        - Network_plugin - Set networking configuration, including the CIDR for service pods and an IP within this range for kube-dns
         - Node Pool - Configuration instructions for AKS nodes.
-(Autoscaling is enabled)
+(Autoscaling is enabled by default)
         - Tags - Optional tag(s) for cluster
         - Service Principle - Verification details for Azure